microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 ### CSS Emmet snippets

-The value for CSS Emmet snippets should either be a property value or the complete property value pair.
+Values for CSS Emmet snippets should either be a property value or the complete property value pair.

 Make sure that the name of the snippet contains the letters from the snippet value, so that fuzzy matching algorithms can make the right match in the suggestion list.

 These custom snippets are applicable to all other stylesheet flavors like `scss`, `less` or `sass`.
-Therefore, dont include a trailing `;` at the end of the snippet value.
-Emmet will add it if needed based on the whether the language requires it.
+Therefore, don't include a trailing `;` at the end of the snippet value.
+Emmet will add it as needed based on the whether the language requires it.

-> Note: After every change to this `snippets.json` file, remember to reload Visual Studio Code for it to take effect.
+> Note: After making changes to the `snippets.json` file, remember to reload Visual Studio Code for it to take effect.

 ## Emmet configuration